- National Criminal Record Check

 *** Specialties ***

-I am familiar with Paul Rolland's work as well as Guillespie's.
+I am familiar with Paul Rolland's work, Valerie Bobbett Gardner's Violin Virtuosity, as well as Guillespie's.
 I was brought up Suzuki but haven't been trained in Suzuki.
 I have taken classes on how to teach to a variety of students so I could hold a teaching license in the state.
+I do participate with (Canadian) The Royal Conservatory of Music Music Development.
+This is active in the US also.

 Special note: If you are allergic to cats, you will want to take lessons at my other studio location, not at the home.